LegalizeAdulthood/remove-void-args/README.md

 Delete the functions `needParensAfterUnaryOperator` and `formatDereference` and the string constants `StringConstructor` and `StringCStrMethod` since they are used by `remove-cstr-calls`, but we won't need them.
+We'll keep the `getText` function since it will give us the source text associated with any matched node.

 Replace the class `FixCStrCall` with this class: